gayeongge/2025_agent_sogang/README.md

 - The Electron renderer is now the sole UI surface, featuring a bright monotone-inspired layout tuned for quick operator scans.
 - A background Prometheus monitor samples metrics every few seconds, detects anomalies when at least one of the latest five samples breaches a threshold, and auto-generates incident reports.
 - Notification targets (Slack) can be toggled via checkboxes so operators immediately know which channel will receive the automated report.
+- Additional MCP email recipients can be configured from the settings panel; up to five addresses are shown per page with add/remove controls and paginated history.
+Action execution results are mailed (when SMTP is configured) only if at least one address exists.

 - When an OpenAI API key is configured, the Prometheus breach path invokes the AI-written Korean analysis/action plan before dispatching to Slack (otherwise a deterministic fallback is used).